SirPepe/html-import/readme.md

 * Does not require on any frameworks, libraries or build tools!
 You can use the ESM version of this component with your favorite module bundler or just drop the minified version right into your web project.
-* Easy to customize through monkey patching and events handlers.
+* Easy to customize through subclassing, monkey patching or events handlers.

 ## Why?